 Other disasters in California have cost more.
 The insured loss for the Northridge earthquake in 1994 exceeded $12 billion, six times the estimate for the Cedar and Old fires.
 As California fires go, the champion for damage remains the blaze that engulfed San Francisco after the 1906 earthquake.
 Total damage estimates for the San Francisco fire approach $6 billion after adjusting for a century of inflation, but most of that loss was uninsured.

-NOVEMBER 17 -- RUIDOSO, NM: Surrounded by the forested slopes of the Lincoln National Forest, residents of this vacation town in New Mexico are well aware of the dangers of wildfire.
+RUIDOSO: THINGS LOOK DIFFERENT HERENOVEMBER 17 -- RUIDOSO, NM: Surrounded by the forested slopes of the Lincoln National Forest, residents of this vacation town in New Mexico are well aware of the dangers of wildfire.
 Three large fires burned here in the last few years; one destroyed more than two dozen homes.
 And those fires, says Ruidoso's full-time forester, Rick DeIaco, "really piqued everybody's interest."
+USA Today reported that Ruidoso's fire safety measures make the mountain town a leader in addressing the wildfire threat.
+The town has a mandate that homeowners must thin trees and brush from around their properties, creating more defensible space around homes.

 Ruidoso's forceful approach is likely to become more common across the West; the state of Oregon has a statewide program that makes property owners liable in the county-designated interface areas, should a wildfire begin on or burn across their property, if they've not done appropriate clearing of their property.
 Other similar measures are under discussion in several other Western states.